raceintospace/raceintospace/doc/manual/manual.md

 ### Basic Training

-The turn after you recruit your first group of astro/cosmonauts, a host of new buildings will appear for your spacepeople.
+The turn after you recruit your first group of spacepeople, a host of new buildings will appear for them.
 The first place they will go is Basic Training; you can withdraw them early at any time, but withdrawal is a one-way trip.
 If you don't need people right away, it's recommended to leave them here for the duration, as that will improve their skills.
 This is especially helpful for Capsule pilot, the most important skill—if you need to pull someone out early, anyone with a CA4 is a good candidate for withdrawal, and failing that a CA1 or CA2.
 Anyone CA3 is best left in Basic if possible, as their skill might rise to CA4 if they're left alone.

 After 3 turns, they leave Basic Training and go to the Astronaut Complex (US) or Cosmonaut Center (USSR).